hashicorp/terraform-provider-azurerm/website/docs/r/kusto_eventgrid_data_connection.html.markdown

 * `storage_account_id` - (Required) Specifies the resource id of the Storage Account this data connection will use for ingestion.
 Changing this forces a new resource to be created.

 * `eventhub_id` - (Required) Specifies the resource id of the Event Hub this data connection will use for ingestion.
   Changing this forces a new resource to be created.

-* `consumer_group` - (Required) Specifies the Event Hub consumer group this data connection will use for ingestion.
+* `eventhub_consumer_group_name` - (Required) Specifies the Event Hub consumer group this data connection will use for ingestion.
 Changing this forces a new resource to be created.

 * `blob_storage_event_type` - (Optional) Specifies the blob storage event type that needs to be processed.
 Possible Values are `Microsoft.Storage.BlobCreated` and `Microsoft.Storage.BlobRenamed`.
 Defaults to `Microsoft.Storage.BlobCreated`.
-Changing this forces a new resource to be created.

-* `ignore_first_record` - (Optional) is the first record of every file ignored?
+* `skip_first_record` - (Optional) is the first record of every file ignored?
 Defaults to `false`.
-Changing this forces a new resource to be created.

 ## Attributes Reference